davudk/OpenGL-TileMap-Demos/readme.md

 3. [Element-Buffered Rendering](#3-element-buffered-rendering)
 4. [Compute Shader Rendering](#4-compute-shader-rendering)

+For more information, see the official [OpenTK Getting Started tutorials](https://opentk.net/learn).

 #### 1. Immediate Rendering
 **This shouldn't be done in real production applications.** This is demonstrated to convey how OpenGL works under the hood.
 This method of rendering has been deprecated for years and it is a highly inefficient way of using the GPU.